crewjam/cl/README.md

     $ cl new "my fancy new feature"

-This will create a new issue to track the change, and a branch named 'pr-XXX' where *XXX* is your issue number.
+This will create a new issue to track the change, a branch with a single empty commit in it, and a pull request.

 You can commit away as normal, pushing changes as you go.
 Then when you are ready, you can create the pull request and ask for review:

     $ cl ptal

-This creates a pull request and adds the "needs-review" label.
+This removes the `wip` label and adds the `review-needed` label.

-You may wish to merge you changes into fewer commits.
+You may wish to merge your changes into fewer commits.
 To do this you can either squish or rebase.

     $ cl squish